kareldonk/QuantumGate/README.md

 ### License

-See the [`LICENSE`](https://github.com/kareldonk/QuantumGate/blob/master/LICENSE) file in the project root for details.
+The license for the QuantumGate source code can be found in the [`LICENSE`](https://github.com/kareldonk/QuantumGate/blob/master/LICENSE) file in the project root.
+In addition, QuantumGate uses third party source code covered under separate licenses.
+This includes an implementation of SipHash (in `QuantumGateCryptoLib\SipHash`).
+Refer to the `LICENSE` files in the subfolders for details.
+In addition, licenses for implementations of NTRUPrime (`QuantumGateCryptoLib\NTRUPrime`), NewHope (`QuantumGateCryptoLib\NewHope`) and Classic McEliece (`QuantumGateCryptoLib\McEliece`) have not yet been obtained.

 ### Contact

-For maximum efficiency and transparancy [open an issue](https://github.com/kareldonk/QuantumGate/issues) on QuantumGate's GitHub repository with any questions and/or comments that you may have.
+For maximum efficiency and transparency [open an issue](https://github.com/kareldonk/QuantumGate/issues) on QuantumGate's GitHub repository with any questions and/or comments that you may have.
 Contact information for the author can be found at https://www.kareldonk.com.

 ### Donations